What ‘Thinspo’ Can Do to Your Mental and Physical Health

 What Can Thinspo Do to Someone’s Mental Health?

-Thinspo content can harm people’s mental health, especially vulnerable groups such as young girls.
 Many teenagers fall down a rabbit hole of thinspo internet content, which can significantly distort how they view their bodies and what they see as the ideal body type.
+Viewing thinspo content can lead to an increase in distorted weight perception and lower self-esteem, which, in turn, can result in depression and anxiety and lead to eating disorders.

-Research has suggested that while this content doesn’t generally cause eating disorders, it may encourage them.
-It can also make it more difficult for a person to see they have a severe mental health problem, delaying treatment.
-[2]
+Research has suggested that while this content alone doesn’t generally cause eating disorders, it may encourage them since low self-esteem and distorted weight perception can contribute to eating disorders.
+It can also make it more difficult for a person to see they have a severe mental health problem, delaying treatment.3

-What often happens to people with eating disorders is they slowly create an online “echo chamber” for themselves, entering digital spaces where other people struggling with eating disorders encourage disordered behavior and normalize unhealthy habits.
-In addition, people with eating disorders often get into a competitive mindset, comparing their bodies to each other and trying to “beat” others regarding weight goals and calorie intake.
+What often happens to people with eating disorders is they slowly create an online “echo chamber” for themselves, entering digital spaces where other people struggling with eating disorders encourage disordered behavior.
+This can work to normalize unhealthy habits.
+In addition, people with eating disorders often get into a competitive mindset, comparing their body weight and shape to each other and trying to “beat” others regarding weight loss goals and calorie intake.

 Can Thinspo Content Impact Your Physical Health?

-While looking at and reading thinspiration content can’t directly affect your physical health, eating disorders can.
-Content that encourages disordered eating behaviors and causes people to adopt destructive habits or continue them can negatively impact their health.
+Content like thinspo that encourages disordered eating behaviors and causes people to adopt destructive habits or continue them can negatively impact health.
+This, in turn, can lead to the development of eating disorders, which can have very serious medical complications.1

 Resources